FYI: This site receives a small amount in commissions from affiliate links and third-party advertising.

-For a woolen jumper to be worn outdoors a Border Leicester might be a better choice.
+For a woollen jumper to be worn outdoors a Border Leicester might be a better choice.
 Check out the page on types of wool for more information on which breed to choose for your project.

 For you hand spinning to successful the fleece you select should have a staple length of between 10 - 15cm (4 - 6 inches).
 Anything less than this will make spinning difficult and definitely not a pleasure!

 Damage in a fleece can be caused by a number of things, including inadequate food or water during the growing period, illness or the use of poor dipping techniques.

 The most common sign of a damaged fleece is frequent breaks in the staple.
 A break is a weakness in the fibres, which when stretched causes the staple to break.
 When you are checking out a fleece, pull out a staple or two and check them for weaknesses.

 A fleece that has breaks can be very frustrating to spin as the staple length is shortened through the combing process, and a good portion of your fleece might end up being unusable.